jscancella/bagging/README.md

 assert BagLinter.checkAgainstProfile(jsonProfile, bag) == true;
 ```

-#### How to include a new checksum algorithm
+#### How to include a new checksum algorithm?
 The [StandardHasher](https://github.com/jscancella/bagging/blob/master/src/main/java/com/github/jscancella/hash/StandardHasher.java) contains many well known checksum algorithm implementations.
-However, there will be times when you want(or must) use a different algorithm.
+However, there will be times when you want (or must) use a different algorithm.
 The [BagitChecksumNameMapping](https://github.com/jscancella/bagging/blob/master/src/main/java/com/github/jscancella/hash/BagitChecksumNameMapping.java) contains the mapping between bagit checksum names and their implementation and is the only place you need to modify to change which implementation you would like to use.

 ```java
 public enum SHA3Hasher implements Hasher {